 Should you choose not to enroll in a Part D plan during your open enrollment window (and you do not have any credible drug coverage elsewhere) you can be assessed a late enrollment penalty.
 The penalty is a lifetime one, so it is wise to enroll in a plan of some kind at the onset of your Medicare Part B. For those on limited or no rx’s – we have inexpensive plans that will avoid the late enrollment penalty.

-The good news is that if you in new to Medicare Part B and in open enrollment – or your losing credible coverage from somewhere else – you can purchase a Medicare supplement in North Carolina when you are under age 65.
+The good news is when you’re new to Medicare Part B and in your open enrollment window – or your losing creditable coverage – you can purchase a Medicare supplement in North Carolina when under age 65.

 In most areas, Plans A, B, C, F and High Deductible F will be available.
 Insurance companies are allowed to charge higher rates for those under 65 however.
 It is wise to shop around as rates can vary widely.
 Medicare Advantage plans can also be a good choice for those under 65 as their rates are much lower.
 We can help you compare the two.